Convex-Dev/payment-pointers/README.md

 Naturally, at least to some extent, cost is correlated with the performance profile of the system.
 This section builds on the previous section in order to provide an understanding of the cost that will be incurred on the end users, such as content creators and content consumers.

-From the point of view of content consumers, queries for selection process or reading any other data are virtually free of charge.
+From the point of view of content consumers, queries for selecting payment pointers or reading any other data are virtually free of charge.
 As outlined in the previous section, queries do not require consensus and present the same kind of performance profile that content delivery networks do.
 Hence, they are effectively *"off-chain"* and do not incur any fees *"on-chain"*.
 Queries are a facility provided by peer operators at their discretion.
 For instance, the Convex Foundation runs a peer that serves queries completely free of charge.
 Furthermore, the whole technological stack is open-source and the